Jaytechent/JaySync/README.md

        BACKEND_URL=localhost:5000

+3. Cd to the backend part of the app and install dependencies:

-3.  cd backend
+   cd backend
    npm install
+   node server.js

-4. Create a .env file and add your API keys and MongoDB URL:
+5. Create a .env file and add your API keys and MongoDB URL:

 TWITTER_API_KEY=<your-twitter-api-key>
 FACEBOOK_API_KEY=<your-facebook-api-key>